delta-io/delta/kernel/USER_GUIDE.md

 * Data columns: Columns that are expected to be read from the Parquet file.
 Based on the `StructField` object defining the column, read the column in the Parquet file that matches the same name.
 * Metadata columns: These are special columns that must be populated using metadata about the Parquet file ([`StructField#isMetadataColumn`](https://delta-io.github.io/delta/snapshot/kernel-api/java/io/delta/kernel/types/StructField.html#isMetadataColumn--) tells whether a column in `StructType` is a metadata column).
 To understand how to populate such a column, first match the column name against the set of standard metadata column name constants.
 For example,
-    * `StructFileld#isMetadataColumn()` returns true and the column name is `StructField.ROW_INDEX_COLUMN_NAME`, then you have to a generate column vector populated with the actual index of each row in the Parquet file (that is, not indexed by the possible subset of rows return after Parquet data skipping).
+    * `StructFileld#isMetadataColumn()` returns true and the column name is `StructField.METADATA_ROW_INDEX_COLUMN_NAME`, then you have to a generate column vector populated with the actual index of each row in the Parquet file (that is, not indexed by the possible subset of rows return after Parquet data skipping).

 ##### Requirements and guarantees
 Any implementation must adhere to the following guarantees.